Managing Today’s Healthcare Environment – Competitive Assessment, to Strategy, to Execution

 A good physician will advise his or her patients, “If you don’t check for it, you won’t know how to act on it.”
 Ironically, the healthcare industry is falling short on its own advice.
 A recent survey conducted by Fuld + Company to capture the attitudes and actions of executives in payer and provider companies across the US demonstrates that 60% of senior executives acknowledge a major gap, namely execution of their organization’s plans.
 Their concern – that deficiency can mean the difference between mere survival and success.

 Part of the execution deficit is due to confusion about the external environment.
 More than 50% of respondents admitted to discounting the need for rigorous understanding of the coalescence, technological advancements, public policy, and other strategic shifts, presumably relying on intuition and internal consensus to craft strategy.
-Without the underlying data and evidence-based conclusions derived through techniques such as market landscaping, competitor analysis, competitive intelligence, and scenario-based planning, such strategy is inherently amorphous and incapable of being executed.
+Without the underlying data and evidence-based conclusions derived through techniques such as market analysis, competitor analysis, competitive intelligence, and scenario planning workshops, such strategy is inherently amorphous and incapable of being executed.

-We observed in the survey responses, and in our engagements with Fortune 500 clients, a lack of action-orientation or capability on four primary areas of transformation.
+We observed in the survey responses, our engagements with Fortune 500 clients and in our assessment of trending healthcare topics, a lack of action-orientation or capability on four primary areas of transformation.
 We call these the four freshly brewing B’s.

 The US healthcare industry is coalescing, and sectors are merging.
 This year’s announced health-care mergers and acquisition transactions include Haven Behavioral Healthcare and Acute Care Hospital, Takeda and Shire, Celgene Corporation and Juno Therapeutics, SSM Health and Agnesian Healthcare, already passing the $150 billion mark.
 Activity during the first quarter had not been reached in twelve years.
 Since it impacts us all, such an accelerated amalgamation requires conducting structured analysis, crafting of cogent strategy, and undertaking focused execution.